iremreform/EE-Dashboard/docs/external-sources.md

 Implemented workflows include login/logout, required password change, driver management, report persistence, reservation lookup, media finalization, notes, alerts, audit history, admin edits, and PDF export.

 The Next.js application boundary review is complete: privileged clients remain server-only, protected routes require an active role, pending media is scoped to its driver, and private API responses are not cached.
-Production hardening still requires a versioned schema/migration, a live Supabase RLS/grants and Storage-policy review, credential rotation, and final provider URL/domain configuration.
+The live Supabase review was completed on July 16, 2026: app tables use default-deny RLS, browser roles have no app-table/function privileges, future `postgres` defaults are hardened, Storage buckets are private with no broad object policies, Postgres SSL is enforced, and direct database/pooler access is network-blocked.
+A seed-free baseline is versioned under `supabase/migrations`.
+Remaining production hardening covers provider credential rotation/handoff and final provider URL/domain configuration.

 ### Admin password recovery